Charles L. Moses

 Moses was elected as a Democrat to the Fifty-second, Fifty-third, and Fifty-fourth Congresses (March 4, 1891 – March 3, 1897).

 He served as Chairman of the Committee on Pensions (Fifty-third Congress).

 He was unsuccessful in his candidacy for renomination in 1896, after which he resumed his agricultural pursuits in Turin, Georgia.

 He served as delegate to several Democratic State and National Conventions.

-He served as a member of the Georgia State House of Representatives, from 1900-1904.
+He served as a member of the Georgia State House of Representatives, from 1900 to 1904.

 He retired and moved to Atlanta, Georgia, where he died October 10, 1913, and was ultimately interred in Oak Hill Cemetery.